Know Your Options! All About Challenge Coin Plating Options

 Polished gold coins have a regal and prestigious approach, while shiny silver coins shimmer.
 Copper coins are also great when polished, as the reddish hue shines through for a unique appearance while presenting textured effects and designs beautifully.

 Antique gold plating offers a warmer gold look and darker finish, great for fine details and small script.
-Antique silver plating is darker than polished silver, boasting an almost pewter-like finish.
+Antique silver plating is darker than polished silver, offering an almost pewter-like finish.
 Antiqued copper creates deep red shadows in the recessed areas, giving a stunning shading effect on 3D coins.

 Are you ready to get started with your order?
 We can help!
 Just fill out our free quote form or email us.
 We’d be happy to help.